 MiniGames are one of the easiest and most exciting ways to engage employees, even if you've not fully committed to practicing open-book management.
 We share the concept of MiniGames frequently at workshops and conferences because they serve as a way to slowly introduce The Great Game of Business® and open-book management to new audiences.
 As a result, we gather a diverse collection of MiniGame themes with goals and benefits that cover a wide range of financial and operational business issues.

-We've compiled MiniGame ideas from participants in a variety of industries at our Get in the Game Workshop.
+We've compiled MiniGame ideas from participants in a variety of industries at our Discover the Game virtual workshop.
 They have agreed to share their ideas in order to help drive innovation for others wanting to implement MiniGames in their organization.
 Though these MiniGames are specific to the business challenges and personality of each company who created them; the prizes, themes, and goals can be adapted and applied to any industry or business challenge.

 Want to learn more about MiniGames?
 Check out the MiniGames checklist on our Resources page.